-A good example of anaphora (or epanaphora) within religious text, can be seen in the Book of Psalms.
-Within the twenty-ninth Psalm the phrase “Give unto the Lord” and "The voice of the Lord" are repeated multiple times.
+An excellent example of anaphora (or epanaphora) within a religious text, can be seen in the Book of Psalms.
+Within the twenty-ninth Psalm, the phrase “Give unto the Lord” and "The voice of the Lord" is said multiple times.

 Psalm 29 (King James Version)

 (A Psalm of David.)
 Give unto the LORD, O ye mighty, give unto the LORD glory and strength.

 2 Give unto the LORD the glory due unto his name; worship the LORD in the beauty of holiness.